flucatter/DAYKD/README.md

 ### **Acknowledgments**
 This project uses code from [YOLOv11](https://github.com/ultralytics/ultralytics), which is licensed under [AGPL-3.0 License].
 Thanks to the original authors for their work.

+### Usage Instructions
+- The pre-trained YOLOv11 model is located in the `runs/train-pose` folder.
+- Sample test data for inference is provided in the `image` folder.
+- Run `pose-predict.py` to perform predictions on the data.

+### Notes:
+- This model is an improved version of YOLOv11.
+- Ensure your environment is properly configured to **train and test** the original YOLOv11 model before running this code.